-In more than a year of helping students try to shoehorn mass quantities of information into their skulls, I have never had one complain about the material being too light.
+In over two years of helping students try to shoehorn mass quantities of information into their skulls, I never had one complain about the material being too light.
 Consider yourself warned.

 Tip 2: GIAC Certifications Don’t Come Easy

-Don’t get me wrong, both of these certs have value, and both can definitely open doors into the cybersecurity field.
+Don’t get me wrong, each of those certs has value, and they can definitely open doors into the cybersecurity field.
 But neither one is as demanding or detailed as, say, the GIAC Security Essentials (GSEC).
 What’s more, SEC401, the course associated with the GSEC, is a foundational course in the overall scheme of courses offered by SANS.